Blood Glucose Monitoring, Adult

 Learn more about our Patient Engagement products now!
-Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust – but delivered in an easy-to-understand format.
+Turn your patients into active participants in their healthcare by giving them easy access to the same evidence-based information you trust.

 Monitoring your blood sugar (glucose) is an important part of managing your diabetes.
 Blood glucose monitoring involves checking your blood glucose as often as directed and keeping a log or record of your results over time.

 Using alternative sites

 Some meters allow you to use areas of your body other than your finger (alternative sites) to test your blood.
 The most common alternative sites are the forearm, the thigh, and the palm of your hand.

 Alternative sites may not be as accurate as the fingers because blood flow is slower in those areas.
 This means that the result you get may be delayed, and it may be different from the result that you would get from your finger.

 Blood glucose log

 These symptoms may represent a serious problem that is an emergency.
 Do not wait to see if the symptoms will go away.
 Get medical help right away.
 Call your local emergency services (911 in the U.S.).
 Do not drive yourself to the hospital.